-Maximising worktop space is always a priority when you are designing a kitchen for a small space.
+Maximising kitchen worktop space is always a priority when you are designing a kitchen for a small space.
 You need to make room for prepping food and dishing up food, plus drying dishes and tabletop appliances and, in some cases, eating too.
 Here are five top tips for freeing up space on kitchen worktops.

 1. Use kitchen wall-hanging storage

-Make use of that space between wall units and the worktop by securing a mix of kitchen wall-hanging storage - knives, cooking utensils, mugs spices and even pots of herbs can be stored here.
+When it comes to maximising kitchen worktop space, it's important to make use of that space between wall units and the worktop by securing a mix of kitchen wall-hanging storage - knives, cooking utensils, mugs spices and even pots of herbs can be stored here.
 Hooks can be placed under wall-hung kitchen units too, which can be used to hang mugs and wooden spoons, etc.

 2. Create a hidden kitchen worktop